pacman-project/pacman-demo/README.md

 * `make`

 NOTE: By default, ROS packages are not built, since it is less likely that people has ROS installed.
-To enable this, check the `BUILD_ROS_PKGS` option.
+To enable this, check the `BUILD_ROS_PKGS` option and recall the current support is for ROS/hydro.
 In such case, you need to follow the next subsection instructions before building.

 ### Configuration the [ROS](http://wiki.ros.org/groovy/Installation/Ubuntu#groovy.2BAC8-Installation.2BAC8-DebEnvironment.Environment_setup)[/catkin](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) environment: